Reiningecho90/chances-discord-bot-public/README.md

 - Added more information onto dedicated server release issue, all files have gotten the 'v1' leaderboard changes at this point (1/11/2021)
 - After some while the server is built and testing can start soon, updates soon (1/18/2021)
 - Work on the Feb. code file is finished, Valentine's Day code file will begin work tomorrow (1/18/2021)
+- Testing for the server will begin tomorrow (1/19/2021)